config_rec

 GA

-• ga_generations:
+• ga_generations

-optional, number of generations.
+Defines number of generations.
 When defined, and the number is greater than 1, the genetic algorithm (GA) is activated

 ga_generations = 3

-• ga_metrics:
+• ga_metrics

-optional, a list of metrics that should be used to rank the reconstruction results for subsequent generations.
-If not defined, or shorter than number of generations, the metric defaults to “chi”.
+Optional, a list of metrics that should be used to rank the reconstruction results for subsequent generations.
+If not defined, or shorter than number of generations, the metric defaults to "chi".

-- ‘chi’: the last error calculated as norm(rs_amplitudes - data)/norm(data)
+- 'chi': The last error calculated as norm(rs_amplitudes - data)/norm(data).

 The smallest 'chi' value is the best.